 Making It Better

 Fortunately, there are a few easy ways to take care of this problem.
 To start, if you are using broad match—knock it off!
-I know AdWords makes that the default match type, but that doesn’t mean you should use it.
+I know Google Ads makes that the default match type, but that doesn’t mean you should use it.

 Next, you need to determine the viability of your overall campaign strategy.
 To do that, you need to make sure you can drive sufficient volume through your high-intent keywords first.